Xinglab/scCirRL-seq/README.md

 ## Installation
 ### Operating system and python version
-scRMATS-long was written in python3 and tested on Linux/Unix systems, so it may not work well with python2 and/or other systems(Windows/Mac).
+scCirRL was written in python3 and tested on Linux/Unix systems, so it may not work well with python2 and/or other systems(Windows/Mac).

 <!--
 ### <a name="dep"></a>~~Dependencies~~ installed via conda